Inauguration Day 2025

 No virtual trip to Paris is complete without taking in some art, and the Louvre Museum is one of the finest art museums in the world.
 From above, the iconic Louvre pyramid can be seen, which was designed by I.M.
 Pei and has stood since 1993.
 Inside the museum, a collection of some of the most famous paintings and artifacts can be found, including the Mona Lisa and Venus de Milo.

-Louvre, The (Le Louvre) (Birds Eye)
+Louvre, The (Le Louvre) (Google Maps)

 Louvre, The (Le Louvre)